rexresearch.com

 preparation comprising any number of the organisms.

-As used herein, the term "microorganism" refers to any species or
+As used herein, the term "microorganism" refers to any species

-archaea, fungi, protozoans, mycoplasma, and parasitic organisms.
+bacteria, archaea, fungi, protozoans, mycoplasma, and parasitic

 As used herein, the term "fungi" is used in reference to